Troubleshoot Cloud Setup

 Solution: CA certificate conflicts

-If you have existing certificates in ~/.cockroach-certs used to connect to CockroachDB Self-Hosted or CockroachDB Dedicated clusters and are trying to connect to a CockroachDB Serverless cluster using cockroach sql, you need download the CA cert by running the command from the Cluster Overview > Connect dialog if you have not already done so, and then set the sslrootcert parameter in the connection string you use when running cockroach sql.
+If you have existing certificates in ~/.cockroach-certs used to connect to CockroachDB self-hosted or CockroachDB Advanced clusters and are trying to connect to a CockroachDB Standard or Basic cluster using cockroach sql, you need to download the CA cert by running the command from the Cluster Overview > Connect dialog if you have not already done so, and then set the sslrootcert parameter in the connection string you use when running cockroach sql.

 For example, on Linux and Mac, set the sslrootcert parameter to $HOME/.postgresql/root.crt in the connection string: